Cruising for sex: United States

+Legal status in the United States

+When George Michael was arrested in 1998 for "engaging in a lewd act" in a public toilet in Los Angeles, he commented in a November 1998 MTV interview that "I got followed into the restroom and then this cop — I didn't know it was a cop, obviously — he started playing this game, which I think is called, 'I'll show you mine, you show me yours, and then when you show me yours, I'm going to nick you!'... ...Actually, what happened was once he got an eyeful, he walked past me, straight past me and out, and I thought, that's kind of odd.
+I thought, maybe he's just not impressed.
+And then I went to walk back to my car, and as I got back to the car, I was arrested on the street. ...
+If someone's waving their genitalia at you, you don't automatically assume that they're an officer of the law...".
+Whilst on the Late Show with David Letterman Michael commented further on the issue of entrapment saying that "...actually the police report said that he was simulating urination... ...if you tried to simulate urination doing that with your hand you'd get wee all over the shop is all I can say." as well as saying that "...the police are not allowed to do something illegal in order to make you do something illegal, you know, it was definite entrapment."

 Regional usage variants

-In the United States, the term "cruising" was used predominantly to denote exclusively homosexual behavior, but in Australia and the United Kingdom it is used by both homosexuals and heterosexuals to describe their own behavior, as witnessed in the common male heterosexual derivative phrase "cruising for chicks".
+In the United States, the term "cruising" is used predominantly to denote exclusively homosexual behavior, but in Australia and the United Kingdom it is used by both homosexuals and heterosexuals to describe their own behavior, as witnessed in the common male heterosexual derivative phrase "cruising for chicks".

 In the United States, cruising often takes place in gay bars, adult video arcades often through gloryholes, adult movie theaters, public toilets, parks, saunas, gyms or gay bathhouses.
 Engaging in such activities in public places like parks has led to participants being charged with indecent exposure.

 In Poland, the term pikieta (plural: pikiety; translated as "picket" or "piquet") is used to describe a similar practice.
 Origination around the turn of the 19th century, pickets were especially popular during the Polish People's Republic period, when homosexuality was more taboo and few people decided to be open about their sexuality.
 In Warsaw, one of the most prominent locations for pickets was the northern frontage of Three Crosses Square.
 In the early 21st century, pickets became less popular due to the development of a network of premises for sexual minorities, such as bars, discos and saunas, as well as communication via the Internet.
-Karol Hanusz died while cruising.

-In the Philippines, cruising for sex is also called walking, which is a form of prostitution that uses social media as a mode of selling his or her body to interested customers, though walkers themselves are not necessarily professional sex workers but rather casual individuals who prostitute themselves as a sideline.
+Polish theatrical, cabaret, and silent film actor and singer Karol Hanusz was murdered in his apartment by a man he picked up while cruising.